 Guarea is a Mahogany family genus with 71 species native to Africa and Central and Latin America.
 Guarea cedrata and Guarea thompsonii are native to Africa and are also traded as BOSSE, GUAREA or CEDAR MAHOGANY.
 Both are found in Cameroon, Republic of the Congo, Democratic Republic of the Congo; Côte d’Ivoire, Gabon, Ghana, Liberia, and Nigeria.
 Timber from both species resembles Khaya in appearance.
 Botanically they are very close to Sapelli (Entandrophragma cylindricum.)
 The wood is valued for house building, flooring, joinery, interior trim, panelling, window frames, doors, ship building, vehicle bodies, furniture, cabinet work, decorative boxes, crates, veneer and plywood.
 It is suitable for musical instruments, toys, novelties, carving and turnery.
 It is sometimes used in the manufacturing of acoustic guitars.
 Some exports occur from Gabon.

 AMERICAN MUSKWOOD, botanical name Guarea grandifolia (recently renamed Guarea Guidonia) is one of the 71 species of Guarea native from Mexico through to Panama as well as Brazil, Peru, Ecuador, Colombia, Venezuela, and Guyana in South America.
-It is also traded as CRAMANTREE.
+It is also traded as CRAMANTREE and MARAPOLAN.
 Timber uses include cabinet making, construction, decorative veneer, funiture, shipbuilding, turnery, plywood and fuel.

 Another Latin American species Guarea glabra is also known as AMERICAN MUSKWOOD or ALLIGATOR WOOD and has the same timber uses as Guarea grandifolia.